 Ah, social media advertising… those delightful interruptions in our feed & YouTube videos.
+As someone knee-deep in the world of photography, film production, and running ads, I’ve seen my fair share of cringeworthy attempts to grab attention.

 It’s like they think we’re all brain-dead zombies.